microsoft/api-guidelines/graph/GuidelinesGraph.md

 }
 ```

--   **Detailed error**: A workload wants to report an error and provide
-    service-specific details of the error via the innererror property of the
+-   **Detailed error**: An API needs to provide service-specific details of the error via the innererror property of the
     error object.
 The code property in innererror is optional but highly
     recommended.
-It is intended to allow workloads to supply a service-specific
+It is intended to allow services to supply a specific
     error code to help differentiate errors that share the same top-level error
     code but reported for different reasons.